Act of 18 June 1965 no. 4

 • has driven the vehicle in an irresponsible manner.

-• When the use of a motor vehicle, or trailer for a motor vehicle, is prohibited pursuant to no. 1, no. 2 or no. 5, the police, the Norwegian Public Roads Administration and the Norwegian Customs may confiscate the number plates and license plates if the vehicle is registered.
-The same applies in the case mentioned in the Tax Payments Act § 14−11, first paragraph, and if traffic insurance is not kept in force, cf. the Motor Liability Act § 19.
+• When the use of a motor vehicle, or trailer for a motor vehicle, is prohibited pursuant to no. 1, no. 2 or no. 5, the police, the Norwegian Public Roads Administration and the Norwegian Customs may confiscate the number plates and licence plates if the vehicle is registered.
+The same applies in the case mentioned in Section 14–11, first paragraph, of the Tax Payments Act, and if traffic insurance is not kept in force, cf. Section 19 of the Motor Vehicle Liability Act.
 Prohibition of use as mentioned in the first sentence can, if necessary, be ensured by the use of mechanical or electronic equipment.
 When using such a device, the vehicle can be detained until the costs associated with the use of the device have been paid.

 • If the vehicle is handed over to others after the conditions for prohibiting its use according to no. 2 and no. 4 have been met, a ban on use can also be imposed against or maintained against the person to whom the vehicle is transferred.